This guy should write a book.

 In the dramatic section, a troubled man struggles to shield his kids from the lifestyle that sent him to prison.
 Corporal Fitch walks a tightrope as he tries to extract his men from the grasp of an overwhelming enemy force.
 Mr. Humbolm is a humble merchant whose happiest Christmas experience comes at a steep price.
 These characters, and many more, bring you A Smile Through a Tear.

-READ A SAMPLE STORY
+READ STORY SYNOPSES

 Barnes & Noble → PAPERBACK NOOK